-Effectively hitting a baseball requires excellent hand-eye coordination, strong visual acuity, quick reaction time, excellent attention and focus, and quick but accurate decision-making.
+Hitting a baseball requires excellent hand-eye coordination, strong visual acuity, quick reaction time, excellent attention and focus, and quick but accurate decision-making.

-Normally a concussion clears up in 1 to 2 weeks, but studies have shown that concussion injuries are associated with a decreased batting performance.
-Although overall return to play in baseball players is similar to other sports, baseball batters can take several weeks longer to recover in terms of hitting performance.
+Normally a concussion clears up in 1 to 2 weeks, but studies have shown that concussion injuries are associated with decreased batting performance.
+Although the return to play protocol for baseball players is similar to other sports, baseball batters can take several weeks longer to recover in terms of hitting performance.

 Functional MRI studies of baseball players identifying the types of pitch thrown demonstrated that multiple regions of the brain are involved in a hitting decision, and the number of brain areas involved increases with the increasing number of potential pitches.

 The ability to successfully perform these tasks depends on the proper function of multiple neural networks.
 The ocular network controls smooth eye pursuit and saccadic movements which are involved in seeing the ball and making a prediction about its location.
 In addition, attentional networks allow players to integrate extra perceptual information (e.g. pitch count, pitch sequence, pitcher arm position) to enhance the prediction of ball location, as well as block out extra non-needed stimuli.
-Finally the initiation and completion of a successful bat swing requires proper functioning of the motor circuits, vestibular and cerebellar network involved in posture stability and balance, circuits involved in visual reaction time, as well as brain areas that provides inhibition control over a swing once initiated.
+Finally, the initiation and completion of a successful bat swing requires proper functioning of the motor circuits, vestibular and cerebellar network involved in posture stability and balance, circuits involved in visual reaction time, as well as brain areas that provides inhibition control over a swing once initiated.